captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 and everyone would be like
 ---
-“look Jewlan lost her boobies!"
+“look Jewlan lost her boobies!”
 ---
-"Jewlan lost her boobies!”
+“Jewlan lost her boobies!”
 ---
 ## YAEL:
 Jewlan?